Last updated: November 21, 2023

-The Cremorne Point Walk is an easy 3 km foreshore circuit trail in Sydney’s lower north shore, with beautiful views of Mosman Bay, Sydney Harbour and the city skyline.
+The Cremorne Point Walk is an easy 3 km foreshore circuit on Sydney’s lower north shore, offering stunning views of Mosman Bay, Sydney Harbour, and the city skyline.

 Cremorne Point Circuit Walk | |